Accounts Payable (AP)

 Change Order (CO)

-A written document that modifies or changes a project’s plans, price, or specifications in a construction contract.
+A document that modifies or changes a project’s plans, price, or specifications in a construction contract.
 The amendment changes the contractor’s scope of work.

 D